kirasystems/views/README.md

   (println "view refresh" subscriber-key view-sig view-data))
 ```

-Now we're ready to actually create the view syem.
-To do this we call
+Now we're ready to actually create the view system.
+To do this, we call
 `init!` which takes a set of options.
 We provide our send function
 above using the `:send-fn` option.
 For a description of all the options
 available, see `views.core/default-options`.